 Dusty reported Leo's demand the following morning.
 Josie quickly drew up an order with false information.
-She knew it would be impossible to fill the order even from a disreputable company but she hope when Leo was transferring the information to his own order forms he would not recognize the errors.
+She knew it would be impossible to fill the order even from a disreputable company but she hoped when Leo was transferring the information to his own order forms he would not recognize the errors.

 Josie was still suffering from morning sickness.
 Her sister had given her some medication to ease the nausea but she had left it at home this morning.
 Her stomach felt a little queasy but she was determined to fight it.
 She was sorry she had eaten so much last night but she was terribly hungry and she couldn't seem to stop herself from reaching for that second helping.
 She still hadn't told Reggie her news.
 She wanted it to be a special time for them and with the uproar with Leo and his shenanigans Reggie was still preoccupied.

 There was a knock on the office door.
 Josie opened it to see Pamela Fuller standing there.

 “Pamela, where have you been?
 You just disappeared and we had no idea where to find you.”